epfl-ada/ada-2023-project-pandamonium/README.md

 Methods
 Proposed timeline
 Organization within the team: A list of internal milestones up until project Milestone P3.
-Questions for TAs (optional): Add here any questions you have for us related to the proposed project.
+Questions for TAs (optional): Add here any questions you have for us related to the proposed project. -->

 # Scripted Sisterhood: Analyzing Bechdel Test Triumphs
 *Pandamonium: Tiago Freitas, Deniz Kasap, Riza Arseven, Eren Saydar and Matthijs Scheerder

 ## Abstract
-Women have been historically underrepresented in cinema, one of the most used measures to indicate the represe
+The Bechdel test is gaining prominence in academic circles as a benchmark for evaluating the representation of women in films.
+Earlier research has delved into the correlation between passing the Bechdel test and its positive impact on box office performance in the United States (Valentowitsch, 2023).
+Recently, another metric has been introduced to measure female representation, the female cast ratio (Yang et al, 2020).
+It is interesting to research how this relates to the Bechdel test.
+Th